 If you want to fit the brake levers with cut-off sensors, then bear in mind that these are only suitable for cable operated brakes.
 I would only recommend installing this kit on a bike with decent hydraulic brakes.
 Because this motor is so powerful, I would recommend the hydraulic brake cut off sensors or completely new hydraulic brakes with the sensors already built in.

-I have installed more BBS02 750w motors than any other (in excess of sixty units) and I have had a high rate of controller failure (17%).
+I have installed more BBS02 750w motors than any other (in excess of seventy units) and I have had a high rate of controller failure (17%).
 Whether this is down to the way the bikes are being ridden or the MOSFETs in the controller simply can’t handle the voltage and current, it is hard to say for sure.
 But there does appear to be a correlation between using 52v batteries and controller failure.

 The 36v and 48v 500w version seems to be the most reliable, to date I have only had one controller failure on this model.